RetroAchievements/RAWeb/docs/Ubuntu24 Desktop VM.md

       | VITE       | TCP |  | 64011 | | 64011 |

 ## Set up the development environment
 Start the VM.
-You should be able to maximum the VM window now to get a fullscreen Ubuntu desktop.
+You should be able to maximize the VM window now to get a fullscreen Ubuntu desktop.

 Go into settings (Power button in upper right corner, gear icon)
 * Power > Screen Blank = Never